Bet365619/ITRY/README.md

 Auth Token: The authorization token that you specified earlier.
 Make sure that USE SSL is checked.
 ![Login](https://github.com/Bet365619/ITRY/blob/master/Setup_IMG/Settings/Login.png)
 Upon clicking on Activate Sensor, the app collects data from the acceleration sensor in your smartphone and sends the data to the IBM IoT server.
-The app displays the accelerometer data and the number of messages that were published or received.Such datas are being sent back into the IBM IOT server to be compiled into a json file for further analysis.
+The app displays the accelerometer data and the number of messages that were published or received.
+The data is being sent back into the IBM IOT server to be compiled into a json file for further analysis.
 ![Sensor-data](https://github.com/Bet365619/ITRY/blob/master/Setup_IMG/Settings/Sensor-Data.png)

 ### Step 6 Data visualization using IOT platform
 The following graph is obtained from the IOT platform where the data is recorded and visualized.
-The sharp increase in acceleration is due to a simulated fall of the andriod device together with the elderly.
+The sharp increase in acceleration is due to a simulated fall of the android device together with the elderly.
 ![Visualization of Sensor Data](https://github.com/Bet365619/ITRY/blob/master/Setup_IMG/IOT/Data-visualization-of-accelerator.png)

 ### Step 7 Using of saved data to be analysed using R in Jupyter Notebook
-*Other than acceleration data of the user, temperature data of the user's residence is also an important metric that can potentially be signs of an emergency*
+Other than accelerometer data of the user, temperature data of the user's residence is also an important metric that can potentially indicate signs of an emergency.

 Data stored in the database can be extracted and be analysed.
-The following are library to be used and packages to be installed when using R Studio
+The following are library to be used and packages to be installed when using Jupyter notebook:
 ```bash
 #If required
 # install.packages("ggplot2")